qianglise/python-for-hpc/content/cupy.md

 ### CPU/GPU agnostic code

+Once beginning porting code to the GPU, one has to consider how to handle creating data on either the CPU or GPU.
-CuPy's compatibility with NumPy makes it possible to write CPU/GPU agnostic code.
+CuPy's compatibility with NumPy/SciPy makes it possible to write CPU/GPU agnostic code.
 For this purpose, CuPy implements the cupy.get_array_module() function that returns a reference to cupy if any of its arguments resides on a GPU and numpy otherwise.